syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

 ---
 layout: post
-title: Functionalities in the DropDownList widget | Syncfusion
+title: Functionalities in the Dropdown List | Syncfusion
-description: Learn here about Functionalities in the DropDownList widget in Syncfusion Essential Angular Application, its elements, and more.
+description: Learn here about Functionalities in the Dropdown List widget in Syncfusion Angular Dropdown List, its elements, and more.
 platform: Angular
-control: DropDownList
+control: Dropdown List
 documentation: ug
 ---
-# Functionalities in the DropDownList widget
+# Functionalities in the Dropdown List

 ## Selection

 By default only one item can be selected from the popup list.
 For multiple selection, you have to enable [checkboxes](Checkbox).
 The selected item consist of active class (“e-active”) to differentiate it from other items.

-The following API’s, select the items in the DropDownList via text or value or indices.
+The following API’s, select the items in the Dropdown List via text or value or indices.

 <table>
     <tr>